 I’ll take credit for building the team and keeping it together, and some for doing the hard work to stay on top by playing often enough to motivate the others.
 And there’s also a lot of effort that goes into keeping the team fun to play on and competitive by encouraging the right players to show up and cutting the negative ones.

-But the real strength is David.
+But David himself is a team strength.
 He’s by far the strongest trivia player in Arizona.
-He’s also one of the hardest workers, similar to myself.
+(There are two contenders I’m keeping a close eye on) David is also one of the hardest workers, similar to myself.
 And he’s very sharp.
 I think everyone around now knows he’s the best and many try to recruit him away.
 But he’s also loyal and knows what happened in the past when he tried playing with a different team.
 I’m sure it helps that I understand him and know how to work effectively with him, something that is a lot harder than it sounds.

 A book could be written on David and no other subject could compare.
 He is unbelievably intent on winning.
 I’ve never met anyone who takes losing worse.
 He’s gotten better, but he is a very very bad loser.
-And yet, if you excuse that immediate moment when the crushing weight of second place hits him (it’s not very often that we’re not first), he’s really a good guy.
+And yet, if you excuse that immediate moment when the crushing weight of second place hits him (it’s not very often that we’re not first), he’s a good guy.
 You have to understand his unique psychological need to always win.
-It’s something very very rare, maybe unique.
+It’s something very very rare, maybe similar to what drove MacEnroe or Tiger Woods.
 But it causes him to work hard and prepare as much as anyone.
 Somewhere deep inside he thinks he can know everything, and when he finds out otherwise, he addresses it immediately.

 David and I have very different minds.
 Mine is about concepts and relationships.
 I do not care about details as much as understanding difficult concepts.
 And so I only remember the major details, sometimes not with certainty.
 I guess I’m better than most, but David is in a different world.
 For example, I know that Babe Ruth hit “a lot” of home runs and that his record stood for decades until Hank Aaron surpassed it with seven hundred something in the mid 1970s.
 David knows the record was 714 and that Aaron hit his 715th on April 8th 1974 in the fourth inning off of the Dodgers’ Al Downing.
 I’m sure he could tell you the distance it was hit to within 10 feet and which part of the field it was hit to, what happened to the ball, which uniforms were worn, who was pitching for the braves, how many hits Aaron had that day, and so on.
 Most importantly, he would either know or not know every one of those details.
 If he said he knew it, he’d be exactly right, not off by one.
 If he said he was unsure, it was clear, but he could also guess with more accuracy than most people who actually knew the answer.
 If he did not know the pitcher he could develop an excellent guess.
 For example, he might know the roster, know that the record was broken on opening day, and presume that the Dodgers were pitching their ace that day.
 Knowing so much leads to great educated guesses.
 That’s David.